HPCE/hpce_2014_cw3/readme.md

 recursion.
 A simple solution is to use a guarded version, such that if m < = K the original code is used, and if m > K the new code is used.

+Once you have got it working with a non parallel chunked loop, replace the outer loop with a `parallel_for` loop using `simple_partitioner`, and check that it still works for different values of `HPCE_FFT_LOOP_K`.
+You will probably not see much speed-up here, as the dominant cost tends to be the recursive part.

+_Note: edited to make the instructions clearer, as
+@bwh10 correctly pointed out it [was ambiguous](https://github.com/HPCE/hpce_2014_cw3/issues/4).
+The intent is for people to get the chunking working first in a sequential context, then to add the parallelism (the first part is more complex, the second part is easy)._

 As before, if `HPCE_FFT_LOOP_K` is not set, choose a sensible default based on your analysis of the scaling with n, and/or